shaun6125/code-institute-major-project-1/README.md

 ### [index.html] (https://shaun6125.github.io/code-institute-major-project-1/index.html)

-This is the landing page, where potential employers would find out alittle bit about myself, and as most employers make snap decisions on resumes i wanted to highlight my skills here by encorporating a carousel portfolio to past projects.
+This is the landing page, where potential employers would find out alittle bit about myself, and as most employers make snap decisions on resumes I wanted to highlight my skills here by encorporating a carousel portfolio to past projects.

 Footer Links applied to all pages: